Skip to content

 They moved deeper into the house, beyond the threshold of safety.

 Tanner had described the feeling of being watched.
 The way something had stood at the foot of his bed, just outside the edges of his vision.
-He had heard the whisper before he saw it.
+He had heard the whispers long before he’d seen anything.

 Amelia cursed, fumbling for her flashlight, and when it flicked on, it only illuminated what the darkness wanted them to see.